mhered/tello-fun/README.md

 `keypress_module.py` - implements `init()` and `is_key_pressed()` functions using `pygame`library

-`key-controls.py` -includes statement  `import keypress_module.py as kp` to use functions defined in the module.
+`key-controls.py` - includes statement  `import keypress_module.py as kp` to use functions defined in the module.

 Tested OK

-Note: Why this code does not work well with ESC key for landing?
+Note: Why this code does not work well with `ESC` key for landing?

+## `surveyor.py`- stream FPV, control the drone to move around and take pictures

+Combines `camera.py` and `key-controls.py`

+**Note: Why original version did not work?** Had to make a few changes to  `key-controls.py`